daneez/job-board-react/README.md

 ## Local Install:

-To run this backend server, open your terminal and enter into the file directory:
+To run this client application, open your terminal, clone this project and enter into the file directory to start it:

 `git clone https://github.com/daneez/job-board-react.git`